sthysel-freight/containers/README.md

 # Docker SDR Toolbox
 Docker container for SDR toys

 The SDR dongle is typically a USB device.
-Run the container in privelidged mode to access the host's USB device.
+Run the container in priviledged mode to access the host's USB device.

 # Requirements
 - A SDR USB Dongle, with antenna